emerson-escolar/TDAPatents/README.md

 First, the script is in divided into three sub-commands, depending on how it is supposed to treat a time series data.

-* accumulate

-    Add everything together.
+* accumulate: Add everything together.

-* merge

-    Take the data over different years and consider it as one dataset (each point is a firm-year).
+* merge: Take the data over different years and consider it as one dataset (each point is a firm-year).

-* ma (merge-accumulate)
+* ma: "merge-accumulate".
 Accumulate (add) data over a moving time window, then consider the entire panel dataset.
     **This is the method adopted in the paper**.

+Thus, commands used for the paper starts with
+`python analysis_merged_pca.py ma`.
+In fact, running the previous command should already produce some output in a folder called `cos_pca2d_logmerg` corresponding to the topological analysis with the default settings.
+(See [here](#Detailed-options) for information about the settings one can tweak for the analysis.)

+To see further help for the many options to produce the analysis, input:
+`python analysis_merged_pca.py ma --help`

 ## Detailed options
 ### Data choice options